 Emails can have all shades of sensitive information.
 When you manage customer emails, you have to be extremely careful about security.
 Even more so when your entire team could potentially have access to private customer data.

-Given that you’re a G Suite user, there’s nothing like it if your emails continue to stay on Gmail’s servers itself.
-A Google Apps for Work-based help desk even gives you the benefit and added security of a single sign-on.
+Given that you’re a Google Workspace user, there’s nothing like it if your emails continue to stay on Gmail’s servers themselves.
+A Google Apps for Work-based helpdesk even gives you the benefit and added security of a single sign-on.

 The one aspect you should look for: it must help teams stay on the same page at all times.
 Allow us to break it down for you:

 - It must be super easy for teams to build ownership for emails (easy work assignment) — and your teammates must be aligned on who has to work on which customer request